Catoosa County residents frustrated with new process for speaking at commission meetings

 Stephens said he sees the value in learning of concerns in advance, but doesn’t support a process that hinders a resident’s ability to be heard.

-“If they want to fill out the form, that’s great – it’s going to give us the opportunity to address problems and maybe you don’t even have to come in here – it’ll be fixed,” Stephens opined.
-“There have been times where someone has contacted one of us and we’ve got it corrected before they came in, which is a great thing, but I still feel like as a citizen and a commissioner – I feel like we owe it to you (residents) to have that opportunity to come in if you like.”
+“If they want to fill out the form, that’s great.
+It’s going to give us the opportunity to address problems and maybe you don’t even have to come in here.
+It’ll be fixed,” Stephens said.
+“There have been times where someone has contacted one of us and we’ve got it corrected before they came in, which is a great thing.
+But I still feel like, as a citizen and a commissioner, I feel like we owe it to you (residents) to have that opportunity to come in if you like.”

 Ultimately, after a long discussion, the board approved the policy amendment by a 4-1 vote with Commissioner Stephens as the lone “no.”

 The next regularly scheduled Catoosa County Board of Commissioner’s meeting is scheduled for Tuesday, Sept.
-3 at 6 p.m.
+3, at 6 p.m.
+Any residents planning on speaking during the appearances portion of that meeting's agenda can fill out the request form at the county office on Lafayette Street prior to the meeting.